clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/injixo-me/use-injixo-me/swap-shifts-with-your-colleagues.md

 4. You accept one of the counteroffers.
 5. (Optional) Your planner approves the swap.

-If you are on the Essential WFM plan, you will not be able to send email invitations to your colleagues (step 2).
+If your organization is on the Essential WFM plan, you will not be able to send email invitations to your colleagues (step 2).

 ## Swap shifts
 ### Offer a shift